 - 43.0 ± 5.0 kHz central frequency

-Stages involved in signal processing are as follows:
+Stages involved in the signal processing are as follows:

 - The signal’s envelope is obtained by calculating the Hilbert transform

-- Parts with high amplitude are amplified selectively by increasing the signal envelope to the third power, thus reducing the false echoes which are originated due to occurrence of turbulences or irregularities in the road or in other words, improving discrimination between the noise and the signal
+- Parts with high amplitude are amplified selectively by increasing the signal envelope to the third power, therefore reducing the false echoes which are originated due to turbulences or irregularities in the road; i.e. improving discrimination between the noise and the signal

-Steingröver M et al (2005) conducted a study on reinforcement learning of traffic light controllers adapting to traffic congestion.
+In 2005, Steingröver conducted a study on the reinforcement learning of traffic light controllers adapting to traffic congestion.

-Findings from this research concludes that by allowing traffic lights to take into account the amount of traffic congestion (i.e., adding implicit traffic light co-operation) helps algorithms to deliver better results.
-Future studies may include evaluating the chances of global co-operation between traffic light junctions.
-This can be done by allowing a vehicle to not only account the next traffic light but also the others that are on its path.
+The conclusion of this research identified that if traffic lights are allowed to take into account the amount of traffic congestion; i.e. adding implicit traffic light co-operation; this helps algorithms to deliver better results.
+Future studies may include the evaluation of the chances of global co-operation between traffic light junctions.
+This can be done by allowing a vehicle to not only account for the next traffic light but also the others that are on its path.
 Another avenue for research is the issue of rapidly increasing state spaces.
-One may use hierarchical methods with a divide-and conquer strategy for dealing with large problems.
+One may use hierarchical methods with a divide and conquer strategy for dealing with large problems.
 States can be categorized into higher-level states, causing easier optimization problems and smaller state spaces.

 The third future avenue for research is the simulation of accidents.
 Local congestions caused by accidents can be solved by traffic light controllers.
 Adaptive traffic controllers need to be designed that can effectively route traffic around accident spots.
 The ultimate goal is that this and other reinforcement learning methods be studied and implemented in real traffic systems.
-Before one actually attains that goal, it is important to obtain more results with regards to the robustness of the controllers, and techniques of attaining required sensor capabilities.
+Before this goal can be achieved, it is important to obtain more results on the robustness of the controllers, and techniques of acquiring the required sensor capabilities.

 - Ahmad.
 BA.
 Development of a traffic light control system using programmable logic controller.
 Ahmad.
 BA.
 Development of a traffic light control system using programmable logic controller.
 Pages 1–24.